epfl-ada/ada-2020-project-milestone-p3-p3_wild-at-python/README.md

 ﻿
-# Project Milestone 3: Predicting betrayal using features and time
+# Project Milestone 3: Linguistic Cues for Textual Classification
 # Abstract

 For the linguistics harbringers of betrayal, the authors try to predict if a betrayal is going to occur or not, using the following features of the messages: